| LOWDOWN(3) | Library Functions Manual | LOWDOWN(3) |

 as given in meta or

-escapes in-document HTML so that it is rendered as opaque text.LOWDOWN_HTML_HARD_WRAP
+escapes in-document HTML so that it is rendered as opaque text.LOWDOWN_HTML_HARD_WRAPLOWDOWN_HTML_HEAD_IDSLOWDOWN_HTML_NUM_ENTLOWDOWN_HTML_OWASPLOWDOWN_HTML_SKIP_HTMLLOWDOWN_HTML_TITLEBLOCKLOWDOWN_STANDALONE, output a

 Pandoc-style title block.
 This is a <header